-I like to incorporate more meatless meals into our week.
+I like to try to incorporate more meatless meals into our week.
 Meatless meals are usually pretty quick to make.
 That is especially good when you have a busy schedule and want to eat healthy.
 I’ve always done at least one, so my meat and potatoes guys are kinda use to it.
 However, it never fails that everyone will sit down for dinner, look at the food and someone will ask where’s the meat.
 I used this as an opportunity to tell everyone I was going to start making more meatless meals.
 My son likes when the day of the week goes along with the food you eat.
 He likes to think you should have tacos on Tuesdays, Fish on Friday, and he will deal with a meatless Monday meal.
 I could see him thinking and then he says with a serious face, “but there is only one “M” day during the week… so sorry Mom, no can do.”
-That kid is funny
+That kid is funny 😀

 Broccoli, broccolini, broccoli rabe…I’ll take them all.
-We all know what broccoli looks like but it is a little confusing when it comes to broccolini and broccoli rabe because they look very similar.
+We all know what broccoli looks like, but it is a little confusing when it comes to broccolini and broccoli rabe because they look very similar.
 Rabe has more leafy greens and is slightly more bitter.
 Broccolini is a cross between broccoli and chinese kale.
-Broccolini is a trademarked name, so you will see other companies variation are labeled baby broccoli or asparation.
+Broccolini is a trademarked name, so you will see other companies variation is labeled baby broccoli or asparation.
 It is slightly sweet and milder than regular broccoli.
 Nutritionally, they are all very similar, so you can’t go wrong picking one or the other

 Broccolini is a great source of calcium, vitamin C and A.

 Fiber 1 g

 I like to use vegetable broth in this dish.
 I think it adds a lot of flavor without having to use salt.
 You can easily substitute chicken broth, but taste the sauce to be sure the seasoning is to your liking.

 - 1 tsp olive oil